benfreking123/CustomInventoryPlugin/README.md

-settings.yml allows for setting custom slots as new equiptable slots Items allowed in each slot must have the lore formatting of '<form>: <type>', ex: 'Type: Ring' which is specificed in the settings.yml
+settings.yml allows for setting custom slots as new equiptable slots Items allowed in each slot must have the lore formatting of '{form}: {type}', ex: 'Type: Ring' which is specificed in the settings.yml

 ```